Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 ## 2.Objects

 1. **Instance of a Class**: An object is an instance of a class.
 It represents a specific instance of the data and behavior defined by the class.
-2. **Memory Location**: When an object is created, memory is allocated to store its data members.
-The size of the memory allocated is determined by the size of the object, which depends on the size of its data members and any additional overhead.
+2. **Memory Location size**: When an object is created, memory is allocated to store its data members.
+The size of the memory allocated is determined by the size of the object, which depends on the size of its data members and any additional overhead **(Link)** which is used for calling the class functions.
-3. **When It's Saved:**
+3. **When & Where It's Saved:**
    Objects are created during runtime, typically on the stack or the heap, depending on how they are created.
 4. **Stack Allocation**: If an object is created as a local variable within a function or as a function parameter, it's usually allocated on the stack.
 When the function goes out of scope or returns, the memory for these objects is automatically deallocated.
 5. **Heap Allocation**: If an object is created using dynamic memory allocation (e.g., `new` keyword), it's allocated on the heap.
 The programmer is responsible for deallocating this memory using `delete` when it's no longer needed to avoid memory leaks.
-6. **Data** **section**: if it is a global varaible
+6. **Data** **section**: if it is a global variable

 **Special type object: Temporary objects**